rubenvannieuwpoort/static-site-generator/README.md

 1. Improve the Makefile
 2. There is probably CSS missing for some elements that I haven't used yet
 3. Improve the code to extract the title from a markdown file (it currently only works when the title starts with a pound).
 This is currently duplicated in get_title.js and index.js.
+4. Throw out most of the styling in index_files/style.css.